dwp/acm-pca-cert-generator/README.md

                         for 1 day, 1 month and 1 year respectively
                         [env var: CERTGEN_VALIDITY_PERIOD]
   --keystore-path KEYSTORE_PATH
-                        Filename of the keystore to save the signed keypair to Should be different to truststore-path
+                        Filename to create for the Java Keystore Should be different to truststore-path
                         [env var: CERTGEN_KEYSTORE_PATH]
   --keystore-password KEYSTORE_PASSWORD